droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5d.
 The Burgomaster’s Mansion
 This area is largely as described in <span class="citation">Burgomaster’s Mansion (p.
 44)</span>.
 However, Burgomaster Kolyan Indirovich has not yet been killed, and Ireena hasn’t yet been bitten.
 ### The Angry Mob
-When the players arrive, they find a mob of ten Barovian **commoners** has formed outside of the mansion.
+When the players arrive, they find a mob of ten Barovian **[Commoners](https://2e.aonprd.com/NPCs.aspx?ID=898)** has formed outside of the mansion.
 Add the following to the end of this area’s description:

 <div class="description">
 <p>A small mob of villagers have gathered outside of the manor, brandishing pitchforks, brooms, and axes.
 A plain, tired-looking woman stands at their front, her wavy brown hair tied back with a wrinkled white bandana.</p>